ccontrols/component-controls/ui/components/README.md

 -   **children** : _string | (string & {}) | (string & ReactElement&lt;any, string | ((props: any) => ReactElement&lt;any, string | ... | (new (props: any) => Component&lt;any, any, any>)>) | (new (props: any) => Component&lt;...>)>) | (string & ReactNodeArray) | (string & ReactPortal)_

-    the markdown code is passed as a children prop
+    the markdown source code is passed as a children pro.
 -   **components**? : _{ \[key: string]: ComponentOverride&lt;any, any>; a?: ComponentOverride&lt;any, any>; br?: ComponentOverride&lt;any, any>; button?: ComponentOverride&lt;any, any>; ...
 27 more ...; ul?: ComponentOverride&lt;...>; }_

-    components to customize the markdown display
+    components to customize the markdown display.

 ## <ins>Popover</ins>

-A Popover container that is triggered by a click, or hover used to display enhanced information that could not fit into the main scren
+A Popover container that is triggered by a click/hover event.
+Used to display enhanced information that could not fit into the main scren.

 _Popover [source code](https:/github.com/ccontrols/component-controls/blob/master/ui/components/src/Popover/Popover.tsx)_